The following is a very simple meditation technique you can learn quickly. For more comprehensive instruction, see the Meditation online class.

 Try to practice this at least once a day if you can for 5 – 15 minutes.
 As you come to enjoy it more, you can increase your time to 30 minutes, then to an hour or more.

 You now know the basics of meditation.
-For more comprehensive instruction, I co-teach a Learn to Meditate online class.
+For more comprehensive instruction, look into the Meditation online class.

 Tomorrow, learn how to sit properly and what the best places to meditate are.